 No surprise to anyone, but here goes: I sometimes (and lately more than sometimes) get run over by my inner critic.
-That voice that we think may be conscience…may be Jiminy Cricket or the Divine or – in the immortal words of Ebeneezer Scrooge – “an undigested bit of beef, a blot of mustard, a crumb of … More Fail like a genius.
+That voice that we think may be conscience…may be Jiminy Cricket or the Divine or – in the immortal words of Ebeneezer Scrooge – “an undigested bit of beef, a blot of mustard, a … More Fail like a genius.

 2018.
 So long and thanks for the fish.
 Some years drop you to your knees and this was not one of them.
 This was a year with adventure and good company – people of good will and wonder.
 2018 has also included hard places and yet-resolved bits.
 As a year, it has done its work … More people of good will